srsgores/LighthouseLabs/W1D2/README.md

 ## How to approach a problem

-- defined the problem (thought about SCOPE)
+- define the problem (thought about SCOPE)
 - break the problem into smaller problems
-- conquered each problem and tested along the way
+- conquer each problem and tested along the way
 - it's ok if it isn't perfect, we can refactor!

 ## Live coding

 - create a README
-- you all contribute to the solution
+- you all contribute to the solution, for example today:
+  - take the arguments that are given
+  - ***arguments are strings
+  - ignore first two
+  - loop through, add together
+  - expect bad user BOB

 ### What you should do while I write code

-- participated
+- participate
-- listened
+- listen
-- DID NOT code along beside me
+- DO NOT code along beside teacher, you'll have lots of time later!

-### Demo with process.argv

-### Why are you coding this?

--

 ### Halp it's broken

 - stay calm
 - errors are your friend
+- exception stack gives lots of clues
-- 15 minute rule
+- 15 minute rule (if you have help available)
 - don't say IT'S NOT WERKING

 ### How to search, aka how to word a problem